MotoGP Sports Entertainment Group

-Dorna Sports, S.L. (typically referred as Dorna) is the commercial rights' holder for the motorcycling sport of Grand Prix racing.
+MotoGP Sports Entertainment Group is the commercial rights' holder for the motorcycling sport of Grand Prix racing.

 Established in 1988 as an international sports management and marketing company, it is headquartered in Madrid, with branch offices and/or subsidiaries in Barcelona, Amsterdam, London and Rome.
 Established by Banco Banesto as Dorna promoción del deporte, the company was sold to CVC Madrid in 1998 as the operation developed internationally and was renamed Dorna Sports.
 Private equity group Bridgepoint has been the majority shareholder of Dorna since 2006.

 On 1 April 2024, it was announced that Liberty Media planned to take over 86% of Dorna, valuing the purchase at €4.2 billion ($4.5 billion).
-The deal was completed on 3 July 2025 after the approval from the European Commission with Liberty Media acquiring 84% of the company instead of 86%, Dorna became part of the Formula One Group.
+The deal was completed on 3 July 2025 after the approval from the European Commission with Liberty Media acquiring 84% of the company instead of 86%.

+In February 2026, Dorna Sports renamed as MotoGP Sports Entertainment Group.